Why Pelvic Pain in Men is Often Complex to Diagnose

 Stage II cancer still resides within the prostate but shows more concerning features.
 Stage IIA involves higher PSA levels (10-20 ng/mL) or Gleason 7 (3+4), while Stage IIB includes Gleason 7 (4+3) or higher PSA.
 Stage IIC represents Gleason 8 or higher, indicating more aggressive cancer despite remaining organ-confined.
 Treatment typically involves surgery or radiation, sometimes with hormone therapy.

 Stage IV cancer has spread to lymph nodes (Stage IVA) or distant sites like bones, other lymph nodes, or organs (Stage IVB).
-Treatment focuses on controlling cancer growth and symptoms rather than cure, using hormone therapy as the foundation with chemotherapy, targeted therapies, or radiation for specific symptoms.
-Treatments continue to develop for Stage IV patients, with some men living many years with good quality of life.
+Treatment focuses on controlling cancer growth and symptoms rather than a cure, using hormone therapy as the foundation with chemotherapy, targeted therapies, or radiation for specific symptoms.
+Treatments continue to develop for Stage IV patients, with some men living many years with a good quality of life.

 High-risk cancer involves Stage III or Gleason 8-10 or PSA above 20 ng/mL.
 Treatment combines multiple approaches—radiation with hormone therapy, or surgery followed by additional treatments if needed.
 Close monitoring continues after initial treatment to detect any recurrence.